philipxray/credit_risk/README4.md

 <img width="823" height="116" alt="image" src="https://github.com/user-attachments/assets/761c60e7-64d2-4f0e-a375-a64580fbacf8" />

-When combined, these features demonstrate a compounding effect on risk.
+When examined together, these risk factors show a compounding effect — customers with multiple high-risk indicators are far more likely to default.
 Behavioral variables consistently showed larger differences in default rates than static balance measures.
 Default risk appears behavioral and cumulative, not driven by a single factor.
 A composite scoring framework better captures default risk than any single metric in isolation.
 This suggests that repayment deterioration is the dominant driver of default in this portfolio.
 ****
 > 6. Are There Early Warning Signs Before Default?
 ****
 Default rarely occurred without prior behavioral signals.

-* Early indicators observed include:
+Early indicators observed include:

 * First instance of delinquency